metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Washington's defensive tackles have some serious pass rushing ability.
 Not much of a surprise too, considering that position group is led by Jonathan Allen.

 On the other side, I really don't like Jacksonville's defensive front.
 It doesn't really get much pressure, even on blitz packages.
 Carson is way too comfortable sitting in the pocket.

-On top of that, Washington found its groove running straight through the trenches in the fourth quarter.
+Washington's ground game found its groove running straight through the trenches in the fourth quarter.
+Jacksonville's overall conditioning is a point of concern.

 ***